-We implement the same type of trade-off between fecundity and survival in all ten scenarios, where we contrast the success of a ‘fast’ life history with one ‘slow’ one that does not senesce at all.
+We implement the same type of trade-off between fecundity and survival in all ten scenarios: we contrast the success of a fast life history that senesces, with a slow life history that does not experience senescence.
 In the above, trade-off-free section, the slow type always had an advantage, but now we switch to a trade-off: absence of senescence can only be achieved by 'accepting' a lower fecundity than that achieved by the fast-senescer.
-The ‘fast’ type has thus superior fecundity but also experiences senescence according to the Gompertz-Makeham model, where mortality has an intrinsic component that increases exponentially with age (Gompertz 1825, Makeham 1860, Missov and Lenart 2013).
-For simplicity, we only consider survival senescence, and fecundities do not depend on the age of the reproducing individual (while they depend on population density in 3 out of the 10 scenarios).
+The ‘fast’ type thus has superior fecundity but also experiences senescence according to the Gompertz-Makeham model, where mortality has an intrinsic component that increases exponentially with age (Gompertz 1825, Makeham 1860, Missov and Lenart 2013).
+For simplicity, we only consider survival senescence, and we assume that fecundities do not depend on the age of the reproducing individual (while they depend on population density in three out of the ten scenarios, namely 3A-3C).
 We use subscript 0 to denote slow (using the mnemonic that ‘no senescence’ is indicated with a 0), and 1 denotes the fast type.

+Simulation steps shared among all scenarios

 We describe here what we call the 'standard procedure' (Figure 4), which are the steps that are shared among all our regulation scenarios; Table 2 then describes what differs between each scenario.

-Each step begins with a census of all individuals, whose ages are integers 1, 2, … with no upper limit (in practice, we worked with an upper limit of 200, without ever observing a significant number of individuals reaching this age).
+Each step begins with a census of all individuals, whose ages are integers 1, 2, … with an upper limit of 200, chosen to be significantly higher than the life expectancy in any of the scenarios such that, in practice, we never observed a significant number of individuals reaching this age (we verified that the results were not changed by choosing a higher upper limit).
 The life cycle continues with reproduction, where slow and fast individuals' fecundities relate to each other as a per capita fecundity ratio F0 : F1.
 In the standard scenario, this is achieved simply by letting slow types produce F0 offspring, while fast types produce F1.
-In case of fecundity regulation (3 of the 10 cases), the fecundities need to respond to density; we then interpret F0 and F1 as maximal fecundities in the absence of competitors, and use realized fecundities when letting strategies compete: realized fecundities are αF0 and αF1 where α < 1 takes smaller values with increasing density (Table 2).
+In case of fecundity regulation (three of the ten cases), the fecundities need to respond to density; we then interpret F0 and F1 as maximal fecundities in the absence of competitors, and use realized fecundities when letting strategies compete: realized fecundities are αF0 and αF1 where α < 1 takes smaller values with increasing density (Table 2).

 Next in the life cycle, survival is applied deterministically, such that a proportion of individuals remain to be part of the next census (Figure 4).
 Survival for slow life histories equals